safespring/web/content/blogg/2022-05-terraform-ansible.md

 Notice `hosts: os_metadata_role=webserver`.
 This is where we call upon the role we specified in the Terraform code.
-The inventory script will find the correct instances, and their ip-addresses, belonging to the group that has the `webserver` role, and hence the playbook tasks will be ensured for those hosts.
+The inventory script will find the correct instances, and their IP-addresses, belonging to the group that has the `webserver` role, and hence the playbook tasks will be ensured for those hosts.

 First of all, we wait for the instances to come up.
-This way we can run the playbook straight after provisioning (in a script for instance) instead of waiting an unknown number of seconds before the instances are available and ready to be configured by Ansible over ssh.
+This way, we can run the playbook straight after provisioning (in a script, for instance) instead of waiting an unknown number of seconds before the instances are available and ready to be configured by Ansible over ssh.
 We set `gather_facts: no` to prevent playbook failure before instances are available, then we use `setup:` in its own task after we waited for instances to be available.

-The two next tasks is for installing the Nginx package and create an `index.html` with a welcome message that inserts the hostname of each instance respectively.
+The two following tasks are to install the Nginx package and to create an `index.html` with a welcome message that inserts the hostname of each instance respectively.

-### A set of wireguard clients using an exit gateway
+### A set of Wireguard clients using an exit gateway

 In this example, we show how to combine static and dynamic inventory to bridge group names expected by an Ansible role with group names provided by the OpenStack metadata role in the Terraform state.

 The practical upshot of the example is also to show an automated setup of Wireguard on a set of clients to route their traffic through a gateway.
-This can be useful in case clients need to access an external service with a stable source address, for example, if that external service uses IP-based ACLs.
+This can be useful if clients need to access an external service with a stable source address, for example, if that external service uses IP-based ACLs.

 ```